datacarpentry/datacarpentry.github.io/pages/lessons.md

 permalink: "/lessons/"
 ---

 We facilitate and develop lessons for Data Carpentry workshops.
-These lessons are distributed under the [CC-BY](https://creativecommons.org/licenses/by/2.0/) and are free for re-use or adaptation, with attribution.
-We've had people use the lessons in courses, to build new lessons or use them for self-guided learning.
+These lessons are distributed under the [CC-BY](https://creativecommons.org/licenses/by/2.0/) license and are free for re-use or adaptation, with attribution.
+We've had people use the lessons in courses, to build new lessons, or use them for self-guided learning.

 Data Carpentry workshops are domain-specific, so that we are teaching researchers the skills most relevant to their domain and using examples from their type of work.
 Therefore we have several types of workshops and curriculum is organized by domain.